oneapi-src/oneDNN/README.md

 ### GPU Engine

-Intel Processor Graphics are supported by the oneDNN GPU engine.
+Intel Processor Graphics and Xe architecture-based Graphics are supported by the oneDNN GPU engine.
 The GPU engine is disabled in the default build configuration.
 The following additional requirements apply when GPU engine is enabled:
 * OpenCL\* runtime library (OpenCL version 1.2 or later)
 * OpenCL driver (with kernel language support for OpenCL C 2.0 or later) with Intel subgroups extension support